Se00n00/CNN-Using-Java-ND4J/README.md

 ## **Overview**

-This project is a hands-on implementation of a Convolutional Neural Network (CNN) in Java using ND4J.
+This project is a hands-on implementation of a Convolutional Neural Network (NeuralNetwork) in Java using ND4J.
 CNNs are powerful neural networks widely used in computer vision tasks such as image classification, object detection, and segmentation.
 The repository demonstrates:

 - Preprocessing data for training CNNs.
-- Defining and training a CNN using ND4J.
+- Defining and training a NeuralNetwork using ND4J.
 - Evaluating model performance on a test dataset.

 This project is a great resource for Java developers interested in machine learning and deep learning.